Custody and Timesharing

 In the event that settlement is not possible we are highly experienced in litigation and will fight for and protect your rights when necessary.

-For more information about parental responsibility (custody), timesharing (visitation) and the related process of development of the parenting plan, please call an experienced West Palm Beach custody and time sharing attorney at (561) 833-2772 or contact us online for a free consultation.
+For more information about parental responsibility (custody), timesharing (visitation) and the related process of development of the parenting plan, please call an experienced West Palm Beach custody and time sharing attorney at (561) 833-2772 or contact us online for a consultation.

 - Stepparent Adoption